SatelliteApplicationsCatapult/tribble/README.md

 Experiments with fuzz testing java applications using coverage to guide the process.
 Heavily based on GoFuzz and AFL

 Uses Jacoco to get coverage stats.
-Spring to find classes in the class path that implement `FuzzTest` or a command line parameter to specify a class to run.

 ## Usage

 * Include this library in your project.
 * Create a class that implements `FuzzTest` which will run a single test case with the provided data.
 A return of false or and exception thrown from this class is considered to be a failure.
-* Run `org.catapult.sa.tribble.App` passing `--targetClass` or `--targetPath` to set where your implementation of `FuzzTest` lives
+* Run `org.catapult.sa.tribble.App` passing `--targetClass` to set where your implementation of `FuzzTest` lives

 ## Why?